-The feudal lord at the time invited the well-known lacquerer, Igarashi Doho, to came and work in the area.
-His name had been associated with a style of lacquer work called Kodaiji maki-e work, which was so representative of Momoyama period (1573-1600) culture.
-Craftsmen skilled in inro-maki-e were also invited to work in Kaga from Edo (Tokyo), and helped formulate the Kaga tradition.
-Fostered as it was by the Kaga clan, Kanazawa Shikki became a unique lacquer craft combining a boldness representative of a warrior culture with a beauty of a noble culture.
+The Kaga clan, which ruled over the area now known as Ishikawa Prefecture, were active promoters traditional arts and crafts, including lacquerware.
+The local tradition dates back to the beginning of the Edo era (1600-1868), when the feudal lord invited the well-known lacquerer Igarashi Doho to work in the area.
+Igarashi’s name was associated with a style of lacquerwork known as Kodaiji maki-e, which was representative of Momoyama-era (1573-1600) culture.
+Craftsmen skilled in inro-maki-e from Edo (Tokyo) were also invited to work in Kaga and helped establish the modern-day Kanazawa tradition.
+Fostered by the Kaga clan, Kanazawa lacquerware came to represent the warrior culture with the beauty of the noble culture.

-The Kaga maki-e work of Kanazawa Shikki is not simply equal in stature to the beautiful maki-e gold and silver lacquer work of Edo and Kyoto.
-It is also produced using the finest finishes and decorative techniques on carcasses of the finest quality, and remains a reminder of the highly developed affluent feudal culture of Kaga and Kanazawa.
-Many fine household articles are still being made alongside special pieces for the tea ceremony and vases for flower arrangement.
+The Kaga maki-e work of Kanazawa lacquerware not only rivlas that of Edo and Kyoto, but is also produced using the finest finishes and decorative techniques on the highest-quality wood, and serves as a reminder of the highly developed, affluent feudal culture of Kaga and Kanazawa.
+Many fine household articles, tea ceremony items and vases for flower arranging are still produced today.

 How to make

-Woods such as ginkgo, cypress and ate are used to create a rough wooden base which is then transformed into elegant Kanazawa Shikki by undergoing a series of stages such as the kawari-nuri coating stage and the decorative stage whereby flat gold-sprinkled lacquer, embossed gilt lacquerwork (Taka-maki-e) and burnished gold-sprinkled lacquer (Togidashi maki-e), are applied.
+The base is created using ginkgo, cypress or ate wood.
+Next, a series of steps are performed, including kawari-nuri coating and a decorative process in which flat gold-sprinkled lacquer, embossed gilt lacquerwork (Taka-maki-e) and burnished gold-sprinkled lacquer (Togidashi maki-e) are applied.